|Monday:||08:00 – 18:30|

 We offer daily nursing clinics for suture removal, dressings, ear syringing, injections and so on.

-We offer daily phlebotomy services at the surgery.
+We offer phlebotomy services at the surgery on Mondays and Tuesdays.
 Some blood tests will be requested or authorised by the GP, whilst other tests, for example managing those patients taking warfarin, will be requested by the individual patient themselves.
 Due to the volume of tests we perform daily, individual patients are responsible for contacting the surgery for the results of their blood tests and we do not release these results to family members unless with the expressed written consent of the patient.

 Our nursing team is able to offer travel advice and carry out the necessary immunisation to ensure your health remains protected whilst you are abroad.
 Much of this work is not supported by the NHS as it extends outside the UK and so you may incur a fee for consultations or vaccinations.
 The nursing team will advise you of any costs.